Skip to Content

 • Commitment to fairness: We believe every client deserves to be paid for their hard work and use our experience to pursue appropriate and fair outcomes.

 Open communication shapes every service we provide.
-You stay informed and involved throughout your case, from our first meeting to the resolution of your case.
+You stay informed and involved throughout your case, from our first meeting to the resolution of your matter.
 Because we take a selected number of cases, your legal issue always gets prompt, thorough attention.
-Clients count on our clarity, clear updates, and practical advice—knowing their case never sits on the back burner.
+Clients count on our clarity, detailed updates, and practical advice—knowing their case never sits on the back burner.

 How Overtime Laws Affect Workers & Employers in Houston